Graph immersions with parallel cubic form: Immersions and Jordan algebras

 {\theorem Let $M$ be a maximal integral manifold of the distribution $\Delta$, equipped with the transversal vector field $\xi$.
-Then $M$ is a homogeneous, locally symmetric, non-degenerate, affine complete immersed hypersurface, which is locally a graph immersion with parallel cubic form.
+Then $M$ is a homogeneous, symmetric, analytic, non-degenerate, affine complete graph immersion with parallel cubic form.
 The restriction $\pi|_M$ is a covering map of the domain ${\cal Y} \subset J$, and different sheets of the covering are related by a translation parallel to the vector $\xi$. }